Now-Loading/ChainLetter/firebase/README.md

 You will be able to log into Chain-Letter with this user once you've started up the app!
 That's it for firebase.
 Once we start adding data to the database, I'll add more instructions for that to here.

-## Setup your .env file
-In the root directory, you should see a `tmp.env.development` file. rename the file by removing the `tmp` part of the name. it should just look like `.env.development` now.

 Go back to the instructions on the root directory's README file to run the app.